 Try, it’s fun and such a revelation!

-LEARN HOW TO FEEL YOUR FOOD! – 1 DAY WORKSHOP ON 21 MAY 22
+LEARN HOW TO FEEL YOUR FOOD! – 1 DAY WORKSHOP COMING SOON!

 You can learn this easy method to engage with food which, in reality, you already do all the time unconsciously, every day.
 We all do!
 When your skin is dry, or the mouth is dry, you know exactly what to do, without consulting anyone: moisturise and hydrate, or both!

-Jivita Academy is organising a 1-day workshop on 21st May in a brand-new hotel in Shoreditch High Street called One Hundred Shoreditch.
+Jivita Academy is organising a 1-day workshop on ayurvedic diet and lifestyle.
 In this potentially life changing event you’ll learn how taste sensation and the qualities of your food are all you need know to understand what is good for you and what is not.
 You’ll discover how to nourish yourself with superfoods, the ones that you need in any specific phase of the year.

 Book your place now, we’ll have a fabulous day!